-The bill amends RCW 46.61.600 to revise the regulations concerning unattended motor vehicles.
-It introduces a new provision stating that a motor vehicle with an engine activated by a remote starter system is not considered unattended if it is locked and the ignition keys are not inside the vehicle.
-Additionally, it clarifies that the last driver of a vehicle left unattended or started by a remote starter must comply with specific legal requirements if the vehicle subsequently causes damage or injury.
+The bill amends RCW 46.61.600 to revise the regulations surrounding unattended motor vehicles.
+It establishes that a motor vehicle with an engine activated by a remote starter system is not considered unattended if it is locked and the ignition keys are not inside the vehicle.
+Additionally, it clarifies the responsibilities of the most recent driver of a vehicle that has been left unattended or started remotely, particularly if the vehicle subsequently moves and causes damage or injury.

 Engrossed Bill: 46.61.600